timothyjward/osgi.enroute.site/_FAQ/210-semantic_versioning.md

 OSGi versioning is on packages, not on bundles.
 The reasoning for this is simply that Bundles are an ‘‘aggregate’’ artefact and so must move as fast as the fastest moving exported packages they contain.

-Letss pretend for the moment that this is not the case, and that we only version Bundles.
+Lets pretend for the moment that this is not the case, and that we only version Bundles.

 Consider a scenario where a bundle contains just two exported packages `foo` and `bar`.
 A change is applied where,
 * `foo` is not changed